ShumpeiYamakawa/FSUJENA_2025_species_determination/Day0.md

 ## Day0:

-To start the analysis smoothly, set up the environments and install some software with reference to the following!!
+To start the analysis smoothly, set up the environments and install some software with reference to the following.
-**If you have problems about this setting up, please let me know before the teaching will start!!**
+**If you have problems with this setup, please let me know before the teaching will start!!**  You can come to my office or send an email to shumpei.yamakawa**@**gmail.com (remove **).
+I will be albe to do short introduction about linux command-lines before the course, so feel free to ask me.

 ## Google Could shell
 To use the same environment for the analysis, please make it available to use Google Cloud Shell, an online shell of Linux (Debian, x86_64).
 We will use a free version of this cloud service, which can use Linux basic command line and 5GB storage (see the documentation: https://cloud.google.com/shell/docs).
 The Google account is required.
 If you have the account, just go to the following link: https://shell.cloud.google.com/